 On September 30, 2012, the terms of the Silver Hart Property agreement, as amended, were revised once again such that the expiration date wherein the balance of each of the principal, accrued interest and extension fees was extended from September 30, 2012 to September 30, 2013.
 On September 24, 2013, the terms of the agreement were further revised such that the expiration date for the balance of the principal, accrued interest and extension fees were extended from September 30, 2013 to September 30, 2014.
-On September 24, 2014, the terms of the agreement were further revised such that the expiration date for the balance of the principal, accrued interest and extension fees were extended from September 30, 2014 to September 30, 2015 and again on September 24, 2015, the terms of the agreement were further revised so that the expiration date for the balance of the principal, accrued interest and extension fees were extended from September 15, 2015 to September 30, 2016.
+On September 24, 2014, the terms of the agreement were further revised such that the expiration date for the balance of the principal, accrued interest and extension fees were extended from September 30, 2014 to September 30, 2015, and again on September 24, 2015, the terms of the agreement were further revised so that the expiration date for the balance of the principal, accrued interest and extension fees were extended from September 30, 2015 to September 30, 2016.
+The terms of the agreement were further revised by letter dated September 24, 2016 such that the expiration date for the balance of the principal, accrued from September 30, 2016.
+The terms of the agreement were further revised by letter dated September 24, 2016 such that the expiration date for the balance of the principal accrued interest and extension fees were extended from September 30, 2016 to September 30, 2017.

-The principal balance owing pursuant to the Silver Hart Property agreement including accrued interest and extension fees as of June 30, 2016 was \$800,130 (September 30, 2015 - \$767,510).
+The principal balance owing pursuant to the Silver Hart Property agreement including accrued interest and extension fees as of September 30, 2016 was \$832,749 (September 30, 2015 - \$767,510).

 The Company is required to issue 1,000,000 common shares with a fair value of \$300,000 on the earlier of 24 months from July 5, 2005 and the date of completion of the property payments.
 In 2005, the amount was recorded as an obligation to issue shares, with a corresponding entry to mineral properties and deferred exploration expenditures.
-As at September 30, 2015 and June 30, 2016, the Company has not yet issued these shares.
+As at September 30, 2015 and September 30, 2016, the Company has not yet issued these shares.